Here’s a Tip: Read This Before You Apply to UC Davis MSBA

-This illustrates to the reader your impact to your company and community.
+This illustrates to the reader your impact on your company and community.

-Remember, it is critical to accurately state your work and accomplishments.
+Remember, it is critical to state your work and accomplishments accurately.
 Anything placed on the resume is fair for further quizzing, and you want to make sure you can always deliver on the promises you’ve displayed.

 Help Your Recommenders Help You

-As you think about the two people you will ask to write your letters of recommendations, try to find people who can truly advocate on your behalf and speak to your unique qualities and the value that you can add.
+As you think about the two people you will ask to write your letters of recommendation, try to find people who can truly advocate on your behalf and speak to your unique qualities and the value you can add.

 They can come from professional or academic engagements.
 Titles are not as important as their relationship with you.
 Make sure they are people who know you and are happily willing to share what a great candidate you are.